-How to file a mediation proposal?
+How to file a mediation proposal to the NBS?

-A dispute between a consumer and a financial service provider may be resolved in an out-of-court, procedure, i.e. mediation procedure, with the consent of both parties.
+A dispute between a consumer and a financial service provider may be resolved in an out-of-court procedure, i.e. mediation procedure, with the consent of both parties.
 Mediation by the NBS may be initiated only if court proceedings have not started.

-The fastest and easiest way to submit a mediation proposal to the NBS is by filling out the appropriate eform on the NBS home page by clicking on the link: File a complaint against financial service provider/mediation proposal.
+The fastest and easiest way to submit a mediation proposal to the NBS is by filling out the appropriate e-form on the NBS home page by clicking on the link: File a complaint against a financial service provider / Mediation proposal.
 In a few steps this form guides the consumer through all the mandatory information and documents to be submitted, so that the mediation proposal can be addressed.
 It should be noted that the NBS acts upon mediation proposals immediately.